Grape Bay Ltd v A-G of Bermuda: Facts

-McDonald's attempted to open a new branch in Bermuda, under the company name of Grape Bay Ltd. Residents objected, and a Bill was brought in the lower house to prohibit new foreign restaurants.
-It was defeated in the Senate, but a second reading came.
-McDonald's was keen to press ahead, and prepared to challenge it as being unconstitutional.
-It passed as the Governor signed the Prohibited Restaurant Act 1997 stopping any non-Bermudan restaurant that was not already established from being set up.
-McDonald's made a challenge under articles 1(c) and 13 of the Bermudan Constitution, alleging that it had been deprived of property without compensation.
+McDonald's attempted to open a new branch in Bermuda, under the company name of Grape Bay Ltd. Residents objected, and a Bill was brought to the lower house to prohibit new foreign restaurants.
+It was defeated in the Senate of Bermuda, but a second reading followed.
+McDonald's was keen to press ahead and prepared to challenge it as unconstitutional.
+It passed as the Governor of Bermuda signed the Prohibited Restaurant Act 1997 stopping any non-Bermudian restaurant that was not already established from being set up.
+McDonald's filed a challenge under Articles 1(c) and 13 of the Bermudian Constitution, alleging that it had been deprived of property without compensation.
 It contended that although it owned no land in Bermuda yet, the various contracts and options it had entered into amounted to a "chose in action" that was being displaced (devalued) by the Act.
 The general right of property in article 13 is not taken, but the more general reference in article 1(c) to "protection for the privacy of his home and other property and from deprivation of property without compensation" was enough to cover their position.

 Advice

 Lord Hoffmann advised that there was no deprivation of property, and so no breach of the Bermuda constitution.
 He considered similar provisions from the constitutions of Dominica, Mauritius, and Malta where there is a family resemblance under many UK Overseas Territories, stating a general principle and then more specific rights.
-However it was unnecessary to decide whether more general declaratory rights were capable of enforcement in each situation because the act was not a deprivation of property in any case.
+However, it was unnecessary to decide whether more general declaratory rights were capable of enforcement in each situation because the act was not a deprivation of property in any case.
 His Lordship began his advice as follows.